maddox/pluto-for-channels/README.md

 <img src=".github/1.png" width="400px"/>

-Next, add a lineup for your new source and choose custom URL.
+Next, set the provider for your new source and choose custom URL.

 <img src=".github/2.png" width="300px"/>